andoneve/codechallengetips/README.md

 # Tips for code challenges

 In 2015 some folks got together to discuss coding challenges for lateral hires with no CS background.
-This repository includes my keynote as a html document and below are some of the main tips/outcomes.
+This repository includes the presentation as a html document and below are some of the main tips/outcomes.
 Feel free to fork and add your own :)

 Some categories considered by people reviewing code assignments:
 * Operational-ness